Your quick guide to Sikh Weddings

 In addition to the lehenga and the Chunni, the bride's attire is further enhanced by her jewellery.
 The chooda, a set of ivory or cream-colored bangles, is an essential part of her adornment.
 These bangles, traditionally gifted by her maternal uncle, represent purity and new beginnings.
 Wearing the chooda signifies the bride's transition into her new life as a married woman.

 Another significant component of the bride's ensemble is the kalire, ornamental accessories that hang from her bangles.
-These intricate ornaments symbolize joy and good wishes for the bride's future.
-In a heartfelt ceremony, the bride's sisters and friends tie the kalire to her bangles, symbolizing the hope for her happiness and prosperity in her married life.
+These intricate ornaments symbolise joy and good wishes for the bride's future.
+In a heartfelt ceremony, the bride's sisters and friends tie the kalire to her bangles, symbolising the hope for her happiness and prosperity in her married life.

 The bride, adorned in her exquisite lehenga, Chunni, chooda, and kalire, is a picture of resplendent beauty.
-Her attire is a reflection of not just her personal style but also the deep-rooted traditions and customs that define Sikh Weddings.
-It is a visual celebration of love and commitment, a testimony to the timeless rituals that make Sikh Weddings so unique and cherished.
+Her attire is a reflection of not just her personal style but also the deep-rooted traditions and customs that define Weddings.
+It is a visual celebration of love and commitment, a testimony to the timeless rituals that make weddings so unique and cherished.

 Groom's Attire